luhn/docker-gunicorn-proxy/README.md

 checks to skip the queue, so health checks will continue to succeed as long as the application continues to serve requests.

-Although this project is entitled `gunicorn-proxy`, there are few gunicorn-specific features and this will most likely be effective for any HTTP-speaking application server.
+Although this project is entitled `gunicorn-proxy`, there are no gunicorn-specific features and this will most likely be effective for any HTTP-speaking application server.